 If you were arrested and charged with assault in Minneapolis, the first call you make should be to the experienced criminal defense attorney Barry Hogen.
 For almost thirty years, he has helped people just like you fight against allegations like these, and he’s ready to help you.

 Assault is a very serious offense, and accusations can occur due to a number of circumstances.
 Often, those accused were involved in a fight with a friend, a stranger, a spouse.
 If you argued with someone on the road, were involved in a bar fight, or threatened to harm someone else, you could be charged with assault.
 Even if you were defending yourself, it is still possible to face criminal charges.

 If you have been charged with assault, it is important to seek legal representation as soon as possible.
 Remember that you are always innocent until proven guilty, and you do not have to simply accept the charges that you are facing.

 When you have a Golden Valley criminal defense lawyer working for you, you could dramatically improve your chances of acquittal, dismissed charges, or reduced charges.
-At the Law Office of Barry Hogen, our team will work tirelessly to help you get the best result in your case.
+At the Barry Hogen Law, our team will work tirelessly to help you get the best result in your case.

 This means investigating every element of the case.
 Witnesses, police reports, medical reports, videos, and all evidence will be reviewed, and we will work to build the strongest case possible on your behalf.